 The drawing priority applies irrespective of whether a feature is a point, curve or surface.
 The following rule applies:

 The drawing of manual chart correction lines is an exception to the rule for suppressing overlapping lines.
-The manual chart correction lines (line styles LC(CHCRID01) and LC(CHCRDEL1)) should coexist with the underlying line.
+The manual chart correction lines (line styles CHCRID01 and CHCRDEL1) should coexist with the underlying line.
 Both these manual chart correction line styles and the underlying line should be drawn.